 Computers & Tech

-My heart tends to gravitate toward older computers and technology.
+I often find myself wishing I could put more time toward using older computers and technology.
 There is something magical about older hardware and programs that seems to have been lost in modern times, where rough edges have been sanded away and design philosophy has become more centralized and meritocratic.

 My first exposure to computers was using Windows 95 and 98 in my childhood.
-I will always admire the straightforward simplicity of the UI design from the 9x era, from the minimalist grey taskbar to the gorgeous pixel art icons that will forever be burned into my brain.
+I will always admire the straightforward simplicity of the UI design from the 1990s, from the minimalist grey taskbar to the gorgeous pixel art icons that will forever be burned into my brain.
 I also enjoyed using Windows XP and Windows 7, but feel that Microsoft has lost the plot when it comes to operating system design in the 2010s and beyond.
-While I still use Windows 10 on my main PC, I've taken a keen interest in the different flavors of Linux distros.
-I've experimented with Ubuntu, Linux Mint, Manjaro and a few other types of Linux in the past.
+While I still use Windows 10 on my main PC, I've taken a keen interest in the different flavors of Linux.
+I've experimented with Ubuntu, Linux Mint, MX Linux, Zorin OS, Manjaro, and a few other types of Linux in the past.
 I currently like to use Pop!_OS on my laptop, but may take a look elsewhere when I grow tired of this version.

 Much of my enjoyment for retro computers came through the games, but there are a few programs I hold especially dear even 20+ years later.
-Kid Pix Studio Deluxe is a prime example of a "crude" art program that most people have probably forgotten about, but I still like to check it out every now and then.
+Kid Pix Studio Deluxe is a prime example of an art program from this time period that most people have probably forgotten about, one that I still like to check out every now and then.
 I love the animated stamps, goofy sound effects and general do-it-yourself vibe that encouraged you to be creative even if you didn't have top of the line skills.
 Some other non-gaming CD-ROMs that I remember fondly are Microsoft Encarta, Eyewitness - Encyclopedia Of Space And The Universe, Kid's Zoo - A Baby Animal Adventure, and Look What I See! from the Metropolitan Museum of Art.

 As far as mobile technology goes, I grew up with a love for gaming handhelds but I also have particularly fond memories of using Palm OS devices.
 My first exposure to Palm devices was in my 4th grade class on something like the Palm m100, an older model with a monochrome display and no backlight.
 Later on, I was delighted to have my own PalmOne Zire 31 with full color and backlight support.
 Though my memories are probably colored by a rose-tinted sheen, part of me wants to experience the quaint enjoyability of pre-smartphone mobile devices again.

 For modern technology, I like to make use of what is practical rather than the latest and greatest.
-I generally don't need high end performance for my interests, so making use of computer hardware that most would consider low end is fine with me.
+I don't usually require high end performance for my interests, so daily driving computer hardware that most would consider low end is fine with me.
 While modern improvements in speed and performance are nice and there are certain cases that having a powerful CPU, graphics card or SSD makes life easier, I generally do not quibble about what specific part I want until the need arises.
 Cell phones are another realm that I don't put a lot of thought into, whatever well-reviewed unlocked Android phone I can find for a reasonable price is what I'm going to get when I need a new one.

 I also particularly enjoy using single board computers to accomplish various tasks, they bring back the adventurous tinkering and spirit of openness that I appreciate about older technology.
-Raspberry Pis are what I'm most familiar with, but I would like to branch out into one of the x86 based SBCs when I have some spare money to put toward one.
+Raspberry Pis are what I'm most familiar with, but I've also had success using an Atomic Pi for some light x86 computing.

 Video Games